FHPythonUtils/CheckPasswords/README.md

 <img src="readme-assets/icons/name.png" alt="Project Icon" width="750">

-Uses pass_import to read a password manager source file storing raw data and infers data such as:
+Uses pass_import to read password manager source files, detecting duplicates, weak passwords, HTTP sites, and providing 2FA options.

-- zxcvbnScore
-- isPasswordDuplicate
-- passwordPrint
-- isHttp
-- isMfaAvailable
-- isMfaEnabled

-Used to:
+Details:
+The "checkpasswords" tool leverages pass_import to extract information from password manager source files.
+It automatically deduces various data points such as zxcvbnScore, password duplicity, HTTP site identification, and the availability/enabled status of multi-factor authentication (MFA).

+Functionality:

-- check for duplicate passwords
+- Duplicate Password Check: Identify and flag duplicate passwords within the source file.
-- check for weak passwords
-- identify http sites
+- Weak Password Detection: Evaluate password strength using the zxcvbnScore algorithm.
+- HTTP Site Identification: Detect and list sites using HTTP.
-- list available 2fa options using data from https://2fa.directory/
+- 2FA Options Listing: Use data from https://2fa.directory/ to present available multi-factor authentication options.
-- list emails to submit to HIBP or similar
+- Emails for Security Checks: Compile a list of emails for submission to services like HIBP (Have I Been Pwned) for security validation.

 <!-- omit in toc -->
 ## Table of Contents